-To realize these goals, we have outlined a range of funding priorities designed to meet the long-term needs of Harpur College as well as the more timely, opportunistic goals that arise on a day-to- day basis.
-In this way, Harpur College flourishes from the generosity of its donors, allowing Binghamton University to continue its climb through the top 100 colleges nationwide.
+We have also outlined a range of funding priorities designed to meet the long-term needs of Harpur College as well as the more timely, opportunistic goals that arise on a day-to- day basis.

 Harpur College Advocacy Council Faculty Development Endowment

 Harpur College Advocacy Council Faculty Development Endowment provides resources to support faculty research and professional development.
 Your support ensures that our faculty have the resources to compete on the leading edge of their disciplines, bring their latest discoveries into the classroom, and provide practical research and experiential opportunities for Harpur students.